Welcome to PAforMusic

 This resource is designed as a useful technical reference for professional sound engineers, engineers in training and others involved in any way with audio-related systems, though the focus is primarily on sound reinforcement applications.
 It includes 'Getting Started' sections for those relatively new to the subject, and a comprehensive extensively cross-referenced glossary of PA terminology which includes terms relating to digital audio and some technical fundamentals of video, lighting and electrical power distribution.

 This is a non-commercial site, and isn't trying to sell you anything.
 Its purpose is simply to provide useful technical information and guidance − without involving scientific or mathematical details that are of no practical help to most users of real systems.
 The information concentrates on general principles and practice, rather than on the pros and cons of particular makes and models of equipment.
+If you have a specific question you would like to ask PAforMusic, please see Ask PAforMusic below.

 This is an information-only site.
 Although there are no products for sale here, there are links to many of the most popular equipment manufacturers and to some UK suppliers.
 PAforMusic is not a business enterprise and is not sponsored by any manufacturers or suppliers.